-In addition, the average commercial truck insurance cost is $750,000 or more in coverage if it’s hauling non-hazardous freight.
-And Georgia’s minimum insurance for liability coverages is $100,000 for a person and $300,000 for an accident.
-In addition, commercial trucks that carry over 12 passengers require high insurance costs.
+In addition, the average commercial box truck insurance cost is $750,000 or more in coverage if box truck business insurance and it’s hauling non-hazardous freight.
+And Georgia’s minimum insurance for liability coverages for box trucks is $100,000 for a person and $300,000 for an accident.
+In addition to high risk drivers, commercial box trucks, that carry over 12 passengers require high insurance costs.
 We’re talking no less than $500,000.

-Also, if you haul oil products in your business, we’d recommend that you have $1000,000 in insurance.
-Finally, if your company requires that you haul hazardous materials (Hazmat), you’re looking at a minimum of $5,000,000 in coverage.
+Also, if you haul oil products in your business, we’d recommend that you have your truck insurance cost $1000,000 in your truck insurance cost.
+Finally, if your company requires that your commercial auto truck insurance policy you haul hazardous materials (Hazmat), you’re looking at a minimum commercial auto policy of $5,000,000 in coverage.

 Do Truckers Need General Liability Insurance?

-All in all, an owner-operator truck insurance policy can help pay for the repairs of other structures and any injury sustained by the other party.
-But if you want to secure the assets of your business, meeting the minimum commercial truck insurance requirements in Georgia is far from enough.
+All in all, an owner-operator single box truck’ insurance policy can help pay for the repairs of other structures and any injury sustained by the other party.
+But if you want to secure the assets of box truck and your business, meeting the minimum commercial and box truck insurance cost of requirements in Georgia is far from enough.
 You don’t want a highway crash to take its toll on your business.

-To elaborate, the bare minimum won’t cut it if the commercial truck is robbed, burnt, or driven for personal use and crashed.
-For all these potential accidents and more, additional coverage is the way to go.
+To elaborate, the bare minimum won’t cut it if the commercial straight truck itself is robbed, burnt, or driven for personal use and crashed.
+For all these potential accidents and more, additional comprehensive coverage really is the way to make the straight truck of trucks go.